-Incident Debriefing - After the initial incident investigation has been complete, an Incident Debriefing may be requested to further review and analyze the incident.
-Any incident may be subject to an incident debriefing.
-The Corporate Safety Director and EVP/COO will review all incident and determine which incidents require an Incident debrief.
-The Project Team will present the incident and all findings to the incident review committee for further consideration and corrective measures.
+Incident Review Meeting - After the initial incident investigation has been complete, an Incident Review Meeting may be requested to further review and analyze the incident.
+Any incident may be subject to an incident review meeting.
+The Corporate Safety Director and EVP/CAO will review all incidents and determine which incidents require an Incident review meeting.
+The Project Team will be required to complete an incident Root Cause Analysis (RCA) and present the incident and all findings to the incident review committee for further consideration and corrective measures.
+Below types of incidents will require an incident review meeting.